Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

 - Registry configuration can also cause this problem, so you might need to make a few tweaks.

 Many users prefer using a trackpad instead of their mouse.
-However, some users reported that the touchpad click is not working any longer.
+However, some users reported that the touchpad click is no longer working.

-If your trackpad touch click isn’t working properly, that can be a big problem, but in most cases, the issue is caused by your settings or drivers.
+If your trackpad touch click isn’t working correctly, that can be a big problem, but in most cases, the issue is caused by your settings or drivers.

 In today’s article, we’ll try to fix this annoying problem.
 Just keep on reading the solutions detailed below.

 How do I fix my touchpad if it’s not clicking?

 1. Be sure that this feature is enabled

 - Press the Windows key + S and enter control panel.
 Select Control Panel from the list.

 - When the Control Panel opens, select Mouse.